MAS.S66 F’22 | Computer Visions: Generative Methods for Creative Applications

 Machine learning is transforming our reality.
 Today’s models deeply learn about their input domains and reach beyond-human capabilities on a growing list of tasks.
 While learning to predict, many ML models construct a view of their input worlds that allow them to also generate new input data – they are generative models.
-In this fast-paced class students will use generative ML models to “paint” and “sketch”, “write” a poem or a whole (fake-)news article, transfer visual artistic style, hallucinate structure out of noise, generate 3D models, and “compose” music.
-The class will lightly cover topics in applied mathematics for machine learning but will focus on hands-on practical programmatic methods to implement computer visions in Python.
-Students will learn how machine learning models are used to generate information in multiple media (text, sound, picture, 3D geometry), and by the end of the course will be able to apply these tools to their own domain of interest.
+In this fast-paced class students will use generative ML models to “paint” and “sketch”, “write” a poem, transfer visual artistic style, hallucinate structure out of noise and “compose” music.
+The class will focus on hands-on practical programmatic methods to implement computer visions in Python.
+We will host REAL artists / researchers that will share REAL methods, we will not dive into high-level academic overview.
+Students will learn how machine learning models are used to generate information in multiple media (text, sound, picture), and by the end of the course will be able to apply these tools to their own domain of interest.
 The course is designed for persons without prior experience in deep learning, but it can benefit advanced students looking for an overview of the latest generative methods.

 Syllabus | Topics Covered

 - Students with use online materials to get familiar with the mechanics and concepts in Machine Learning and Deep Learning (model, classification, regression, supervision, train-test, loss, overfitting, regularization, linear models, neural nets, back-propagation optimization, convolution, recurrence, attention, transformers).
 While it will be mentioned in class, we will not cover them in depth.

 - Working environments for generative media, e.g. Google Colab, Jupyter Notebooks, Gradio APIs, Hugginface Spaces, etc.